Planck 2013 results. I. Overview of products and scientific results: Introduction

 Increased sensitivity places \Planck\ in a new situation.
-Earlier satellite ({\it COBE}/DMR \citep{1992ApJ...396L...1S}, {\it WMAP} \citep{bennett2012}) experiments were limited by detector noise more than by systematic effects and foregrounds.
-Recent ground-based and balloon-borne experiments ongoing or under development (e.g., ACT \citep{2003NewAR..47..939K}, SPT \citep{2004SPIE.5498...11R}, SPIDER \citep{2011arXiv1106.3087F}, EBEX \citep{2010SPIE.7741E..37R}), have far larger numbers of detectors and higher angular resolution than \Planck\, but can survey only a fraction of the sky over a limited frequency range.
-They are therefore sensitive to foregrounds or limited to analysing only the cleanest regions of the sky.
-Considering the impact of cosmic variance, Galactic foregrounds are not a serious limitation for CMB temperature-based cosmology at the largest spatial scales over a limited part ($<$0.5) of the sky.
-Diffuse Galactic emissions have steep frequency and angular spectra, and are very bright at frequencies below 70 and above 143\,GHz at low spatial frequencies.
-At small angular scales, extragalactic foregrounds such as unresolved compact sources (including the SZ effect from galaxy clusters and diffuse hot gas) and the correlated CIB, become important and cannot be ignored when carrying out CMB cosmology studies. \Planck's all-sky wide-frequency coverage becomes a key factor in this context, allowing it to measure these foregrounds and remove them to below intrinsic detector noise levels, but the contribution of higher resolution experiments to resolve foregrounds is also very important.
+Earlier satellite experiments ({\it COBE}/DMR, \citealt{1992ApJ...396L...1S}; \WMAP, \citealt{bennett2012}) were limited by detector noise more than systematic effects and foregrounds.
+Ground-based and balloon-borne experiments ongoing or under development (e.g., ACT, \citealt{2003NewAR..47..939K}; SPT, \citealt{2004SPIE.5498...11R}; SPIDER, \citealt{2011arXiv1106.3087F}; and EBEX, \citealt{2010SPIE.7741E..37R}), have far larger numbers of detectors and higher angular resolution than \Planck, but can survey only a fraction of the sky over a limited frequency range.
+They are therefore sensitive to foregrounds and limited to analysing only the cleanest regions of the sky.
+Considering the impact of cosmic variance, Galactic foregrounds are not a serious limitation for CMB temperature-based cosmology at the largest spatial scales over a limited part ($<0.5$) of the sky.
+Diffuse Galactic emission components have steep frequency and angular spectra, and are very bright at frequencies below 70 and above 100\,GHz at low spatial frequencies.
+At intermediate and small angular scales, extragalactic foregrounds, such as unresolved compact sources, the SZ effect from unresolved galaxy clusters and diffuse hot gas, and the correlated CIB, become important and cannot be ignored when carrying out CMB cosmology studies. \Planck's all-sky, wide-frequency coverage is key, allowing it to measure these foregrounds and remove them to below intrinsic detector noise levels, helped by higher resolution experiments in characterizing the statistics of discrete foregrounds.